Mahmood Anjir Faghnawi: Birth

-Mahmood Anjir Faghnawi was born in Bukhara, Uzbekistan.
-He was reported to have been from the lineage of the Islamic prophet, Muhammad.
+Mahmud Anjir Faghnawi was born in Bukhara, Uzbekistan.
+He was reported to have been from the lineage of Muhammad.
 He devoted his life to guiding people to Allah's presence.

 Biography

-After he stayed for a short time in his village, he moved to Walken.
+After he stayed for a short time in his village, he moved to Wabkent.
 There, he earned his livelihood as a builder.
-He started the training with the Arif Riwgari, there completing his Sayr-U Suluk (or religious training), and becoming his successor.
+He started the training with Khaja Arif Riwgari, there completing his sayr-u suluk (spiritual training), and becoming his successor.
 For years he guided the people in the masjid of Wabkent and trained his students.
-It was said his face was always smiling and filled with light.
+It is said he was always smiling and his face was filled with light.
 During his last days, Arif Riwgari permitted Mahmood Anjir Faghnawi to perform dhikr, or devotional prayer.
 As a requirement of the times and in accordance with the state of his students, he spent most of his time performing dhikr.

 Death

-It is estimated that Anjir Faghnawi died in the hijri year 715 or 717 (1317AD) 17 Rabi-Ul-Awwal.
+Anjir Faghnawi died on 17 Rabi-ul-Awwal 717 AH (1317 CE).
 His tomb is located in the village of Anjirbag, in the suburb of Wabkent in Bukhara.
 Next to his tomb, there is a masjid and a well and it is believed that this water has healing properties.